assay-it/blueprint-continuous-quality/README.md

 environment.
 We need an ability to quantitatively evaluate and trade-off architecture to ensure quality of the solutions.

-https://assay.it is designed performs a formal (objective) proofs of the quality using Behavior as a Code paradigm.
+https://assay.it is designed to performs a formal (objective) proofs of the quality using Behavior as a Code paradigm.
 It connects cause-and-effect (Given/When/Then) to the networking concepts (Input/Process/Output).
 The expected behavior of each network component is declared using simple Golang program.

-This repository delivers a simple guidance about the basic features of the service and integration patterns.
+This repository delivers a guidance about the basic features of the service and integration patterns.

 ## Everything is Continuous